Swordy777/Finance-Test-Suite-cs50fp/README.md

 - Also related to it, sometimes test re-runs with `pytest --lf` do not pick all of the failed tests if some of them were auto-generated.
 - Some tests have similar structure and could just be one test with a number of conditionals (potential downsides: test structure might get too complex).
 - Referencing test case inputs by using list indexes doesn't look like the most convenient way of handling it.
-- Firefox installation process was discovered by trials and errors, and may not be the best way to do it
+- Firefox installation script was discovered by trials and errors, and may not be the best way to do it.

 ## Acknowledgements
 - The base of this project is the knowledge provided by the [CS50 Course](https://cs50.harvard.edu/x/2023/)